Honest comparison · updated May 2026

 We won't speculate on Onit's roadmap.
 Pricing changes happen across the industry, but Onit is shipping today and that's what matters for your decision today.
 If you grab a free-forever slot and it's honored, that's pure upside.

-We'll email you the day ThoughtMic is ready — with your download link and, for the first 50 signups, a $49 lifetime Founder's Deal code.
+We'll email you the day ThoughtMic is ready, with your download link and the Founder's Deal: $99 lifetime, limited to 200 supporters.

 We'll email you at launch.
 No newsletter.
 Unsubscribe any time.